 How Lighting Can Help Create Inclusive Classrooms

-Natural lighting has been proven to help students focus and learn more effectively, but some learning spaces aren’t able to access natural lighting.
+Natural lighting has been proven to help students focus and learn more effectively, but some learning spaces can’t access natural lighting.
 In fact, many classrooms are brightly lit by fluorescent bulbs, which have been shown to increase feelings of anxiety and induce headaches among some students.

-This student began wearing a visor to counteract the glare from the lights, and educators printed images on blue sheets of paper instead of white to help with visibility.
-He was actively using his communication device just a few weeks after those changes were made.
+The teacher realized the fluorescent lighting in the classroom was casting a glare on the laminated page of images.
+The student began wearing a visor to counteract the glare from the lights, and educators printed images on blue sheets of paper instead of white to help with visibility.
+A few weeks after those changes were made, he was actively using his communication device.

 Specially designed lights can help alleviate sensitivity to fluorescent lighting.
-For instance, Green Furniture Concept’s Leaf Lamp series performs double duty by offering ambient lighting along with superior acoustics, using sound-absorbing qualities found in the materials and shape of the leaves.
+For instance, Green Furniture Concept’s Leaf Lamp Lighting series performs double duty by offering ambient lighting and superior acoustics, using sound-absorbing qualities found in the materials and shape of the leaves.

 The Role of Acoustics in Creating Inclusive Classrooms

-If students can’t hear their teacher (or each other) well, then they won’t be able to learn effectively.
-While many new school buildings or those undergoing extensive renovations include built-in sound amplification systems within classrooms and other learning spaces, acoustics can present a challenge in older buildings.
+If students can’t hear the teacher or each other well, they won’t be able to learn effectively.
+While many new school buildings or those undergoing extensive renovations include built-in sound amplification systems within classrooms and other learning spaces, older buildings can present challenges with acoustics.

-Classroom amplification systems are helpful for students with auditory processing disorders, such as those who have trouble filtering out background noise from computers, the hallway, or even other students.
+Classroom amplification systems are helpful for students with auditory processing disorders, such as those who have trouble filtering out background noise from computers, hallways, or even other students.

 Cecilia Cruse